Mhashimea/Mhashimea/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-👨🏽‍💻 Currently am focusing on javascript ecosystem;
+👨🏽‍💻 Currently am focusing on javascript ecosystem.\
-📫 How to reach me: [@hashimea](https://www.linkedin.com/in/hashim-ea-07812b16b/);
+📫 How to reach me: [@hashimea](https://www.linkedin.com/in/hashim-ea-07812b16b/).\
-✉️ &nbsp;You can shoot me an email at hashimea@outlook.com
+✉️ &nbsp;You can shoot me an email at hashimea@outlook.com.\
-📄 &nbsp;Please have a look at my [Résumé](https://docs.google.com/document/d/1-pKJgF44juHi3L0zS5v3kF1Vx4q24OHoo2_wqBk-OxQ/edit) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://docs.google.com/document/d/1-pKJgF44juHi3L0zS5v3kF1Vx4q24OHoo2_wqBk-OxQ/edit) for more details about me.\

 **Connect with me:**